 Outside of the United States, Canada, and Northern Europe, babies and even older children are kept with a parent or family member at all times.

-If you’re worried about the safety aspect, there are ways to make bed sharing safer.
+With that being said, this is not advised.
+If you’re worried about the safety aspect, you should be!
+There are no reliable ways to make bed sharing safer.

 What Are The Dangers That Co-Sleeping Involves?